Dimitrije Mitrinović

-Dimitrije "Mita" Mitrinović (Serbian Cyrillic: Димитрије Мита Митриновић; 21 October 1887 – 28 August 1953) was a Bosnian Serb philosopher, poet, revolutionary, mystic, theoretician of modern painting and traveler.
+Dimitrije "Mita" Mitrinović (Serbian Cyrillic: Димитрије Мита Митриновић; 21 October 1887 – 28 August 1953) was a Serbian philosopher, poet, revolutionary, mystic, theoretician of modern painting and traveler.

 Biography

 Early life and radicalism

 Mitrinović was born in 1887 into a family of Orthodox faith and Serbian culture at Donji Poplat, municipality Berkovići in Herzegovina during the Austro-Hungarian occupation.
 His father, Mihailo, was in the service of the Austro-Hungarian government and ran an experimental farm.
 Dimitrije was educated at Mostar Gymnasium.
 As a young student, he surrounded himself with a group that would later form the Mlada Bosna (Young Bosnia) movement, in his country's struggle for independence from Austria-Hungary and in the moves to create a united Yugoslavia.

 In 1907, he went to study Philosophy in Zagreb before breaking up his studies in 1911 to join the sculptor Ivan Meštrović in Rome where he spent some time promoting his works.
+Mitrinović was one of the leading ideologists of Young Bosnia.
 In the years leading up to the First World War, he achieved prominence with his poetic writings along with his literary criticism, initially dabbling in expressionism before shifting to futurism.

 During this period Mitrinović edited the Sarajevo literary paper, Bosanska Vila.
 Its contributors included poets Risto Radulović and Vladimir "Vlado" Gaćinović.
 All three are alleged to have been members of secret political societies illegal in the Austro-Hungarian Empire; only Mitrinović survived World War I. In 1913, he went to Munich to study art history under Heinrich Wölfflin.
 There he was acquainted with intellectuals Eric Gutkind, Wassily Kandinsky and Paul Klee.

 Mitrinović came to England in 1914 to work for the Serbian Legation in London and moved among influential cultural circles in the country.
 From late 1914 to early 1915, he participated in exhibitions of Meštrović's work, which included a model of a monument he had designed to commemorate the Battle of Kosovo.